microsoft/AI-Robot-Challenge-Lab/README.md

        <img src="https://img.youtube.com/vi/d0KZXO4mDGo/0.jpg" width="400"/>
 </a>

-To stop the simulation press `Ctrl+C` in the terminal and wait to all process to terminate.
+To stop the simulation press `Ctrl+C` in the terminal and wait for the entire process to terminate.

 ### Add support for Language Understanding